UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/1_IntroBash.md

 We'll discuss that syntax below, so don't worry if those patterns didn't make much sense.

 Whilst the bash shell has a great capacity for searching a file to matches to regular expressions, this is where languages like *perl* and *python* offer a great degree more power.
-The commands `awk` & `sed` which we will look at later also implement regular expressions to great effect.

 ## The command `grep`
 The built-in command which searches using regular expressions in the terminal is `grep`, which stands for `g`lobal `r`egular `e`xpression `p`rint.